Deniliquin and Moama Railway Company: Construction

+John Whitton, the Engineer-in-Charge for the New South Wales Government Railways, was not impressed by the construction standards.

+"Although this line will be perfectly safe for public traffic so long as it is properly maintained, I regret that I am unable to certify that it has been completed to my satisfaction, and for the following reasons.
+The rails weighing 50 lbs. to the yard are too light for the heavy rolling stock now running over them.
+The ballast is not of a quality to merit my approval, and I do not think a good road can be maintained with it during wet weather.
+No care appears to have been taken in selecting the timber for the bridges, as many of the beams in almost every structure are very much split and have large dead knots, worm holes, and gum veins in them.
+The driving of the piles has been most erratic; they are leaning in all direction, and are rarely driven throughout any bridge at equal distances from the centre line of roadway.
+The carpentry generally is of the roughest possible kind.
+The line has not been set out in a satisfactory manner.
+Those portions which should be straight are in most cases crooked, and some of them to a very considerable extent."

 Official opening

-On 4 July 1876, Moama celebrated the opening of the line with great gusto; a bullock being roasted and eaten in honour of the event.
-The Official gathering was held at Deniliquin where some 600 guests enjoyed the hospitality of the Directors of the company.
+On 4 July 1876, Moama celebrated the opening of the line with great gusto; a whole bullock being roasted and eaten in honour of the event.
+The Official gathering was held at Deniliquin where some 600 guests enjoyed the hospitality of the directors of the company.

 The only member of the NSW Legislature present at Deniliquin for the opening was the local Member for Murray, William Hay.
 Such was the disinterest by the NSW Government in providing a rail connection to the town that it was reputed to have quipped that "The New South Wales Government would as soon think of proposing to make a railway to the Moon as to Deniliquin".
 There remains no rail connection at Deniliquin with the NSW Railway system.

 New bridge across the Murray

 A contract was signed in September 1875 for an iron bridge to replace the temporary wooden one.
 A contemporary newspaper account highlights the terrors associated with the crossing of the original temporary bridge.
 "Frequently, passengers from Echuca would cross the river in a boat and board the train at Moama rather than risk what appeared to be a very perilous journey across the bridge.
 Passengers......state that the train appeared to crawl over the rickerty structure, which swayed and creaked as if it was going to collapse every minute and let the train.......drop into the swift-moving stream of the River Murray".